 Building Wraps Finishing

 Crucial to the quality and longevity of any building mesh wrap are the methods used to finish it.
-Traditionally, banners were always stitched.
-Whilst we still offer stitching (commonly on fabric materials), we more commonly use high-frequency welding on our Building Wrap Mesh banners.
-This gives a much stronger, more predictable and more aesthetically pleasing finish than stitching.
+An old traditional way would be to Stitch banners.
+While we still offer to sew (commonly on fabric materials), we more commonly use high-frequency welding on our Building Wrap Mesh banners.
+Welding gives a much stronger, more predictable and more aesthetically pleasing finish than stitching.

-On large building wraps we advise to have fixing points every 3-5 metres.
-These fixing points should be positioned on the supporting upright scaffold tube.
+On large building wraps we advise having fixing points every 3-5 metres.
+Positions of these fixing points would usually be on the supporting upright scaffold tubes.
 We would recommend an ‘Open Omega Pocket’.
 An omega pocket is x2 open flaps on the reverse of the banner which runs vertically.
-These flaps have eyelets on each edge, wrap around the scaffold tube and can be tied together by either rope, cable ties, or bungee chord.
+These flaps have eyelets on each edge, wrap around the scaffold tube and can be tied together by either rope, cable ties, or bungee cord.

 Building Wrap Sizes

 We print Building Wrap Mesh on roll widths up to 5 metres wide.
 Wraps larger than 5 metres both horizontally and vertically will be joined with a weld.

 - Scaffold Frames – Building Wraps are an ideal solution for scaffolding.
 Your scaffolding contractor can be instructed to make a simple frame, to which your wrap is attached using strong bungee shock cord.